rplab/Ganz-Baker-Image-Velocimetry-Analysis/README.md

 The functions make use of MATLAB's

 - Image Processing Toolbox
-- Mapping Toolbox
 - Signal Processing Toolbox

-There's only one function (polyxpoly.m) called from the mapping toolbox, so if you don't have this you can probably find something equivalent that calculates the intersections of lines or polygons.

 There are three functions called from the Signal Processing toolbox (designfilt, filtfilt called by gutFreqWaveSpeedFinder.m and obtainMotilityParameters.m; xcorr.m called by obtainMotilityParameters.m).
 Again, if you don't have this, you can probably find something equivalent.

+- intersections.m

+In the original version of this program, there was one function (polyxpoly.m) required from the mapping toolbox; it called various sub-functions.
+We can now (Sept.
+3, 2018) avoid this, downloading "intersections.m" (by Douglas Schwarz) from [here](https://www.mathworks.com/matlabcentral/fileexchange/11837-fast-and-robust-curve-intersections);  this should be put in the MATLAB path.

 ### 1.)
 Download PIVLab